Thursday, 4 February, 2016.

 We’re too different.
 Apparently he needs to sleep early and I go to bed late…?

-Anna’s looking beautiful as she turns the key and enters her flat – soaring with stonewalled energy and frustrating expectations.
+Anna’s looking pretty as she turns the key and enters her flat – soaring with stonewalled energy and frustrating expectations.

 🎵 I was going out tonight, still feeling alright…🎶

 OK, I practiced some dating skills.
-Not a complete waste… Nice guy – this Riku.
+Not a complete waste of my time, then… An OK guy – this Riku.

 Yes, it’s been only a month of Tindering and she’s already been on 8 dates.

 Forty-six days since moving out, since the separation.
 Hmm… Out of their last home together… It’s just Mr. Ex’s now.
 And the teens’.

 From last June to January, Anna has at times felt lunged at, knocked down, assaulted by fate.
 Stabbed with a knife that life has “thrust, jabbed and skewered” her lovable heart with – until near death.

 Sigh.
 She knows she’s not a victim, and takes responsibility over her choices, mistakes and actions…

 Well, I’ll tell you this.
 If you ever find yourself in this same predicament, there’s just one thing you should do.
 One.